 TRANSFERS TO THIRD COUNTRIES

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this is done in the context of the use of third-party services or disclosure or transfer of data to third parties, this will only occur if it is done to fulfil our (pre)contractual obligations, on the basis of your consent, a legal obligation or on the basis of our legitimate interests.
-Subject to legal or contractual permissions, we process or allow the data to be processed in a third country only if the special requirements of Art.
-44 ff. of the German Data Protection Act are met.
-DSGVO.
-This means that the processing takes place, for example, on the basis of special guarantees, such as the officially recognised determination of a data protection level corresponding to the EU (e.g. for the USA by the “Privacy Shield”) or compliance with officially recognised special contractual obligations (so-called “standard contractual clauses”).
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs in the context of the use of third-party services or the disclosure or transfer of data to third parties, this will only occur if it is done in order to fulfil our (pre-)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+Subject to legal or contractual permissions, we will only process or allow data to be processed in a third country if the special requirements of Art.
+44 et seq.
+DSGVO are met.
+This means that the processing is carried out, for example, on the basis of special guarantees, such as the officially recognized determination of a level of data protection corresponding to the EU (e.g. for the USA by the “Privacy Shield”) or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”).

-You have the right to request confirmation as to whether the data in question will be processed and to be informed of this data and to receive further information and a copy of the data in accordance with Art.
+You have the right to request confirmation as to whether data in question is being processed and to be informed about this data and to receive further information and a copy of the data in accordance with Art.
 15 DSGVO.

-You have accordingly.
-In accordance with Art.
-16 DSGVO, you have the right to request the completion of data concerning you or the rectification of incorrect data concerning you.
+You have according to.
+Art.
+16 DSGVO the right to request the completion of the data concerning you or the correction of incorrect data concerning you.

-You have the right to demand that the data concerning you which you have provided to us be received in accordance with Art.
-20 DSGVO and that it be transferred to other responsible parties.
+You have the right to obtain the data concerning you that you have provided to us in accordance with Article 20 of the GDPR and to request that it be communicated to other data controllers.

-Pursuant to Art.
-77 DSGVO, you also have the right to file a complaint with the competent supervisory authority.
+You also have the right to lodge a complaint with the competent supervisory authority pursuant to Art.
+77 DSGVO.

-They have the right to revoke consents granted pursuant to Art.
-7 para.
-3 DSGVO with effect for the future.
+You have the right to revoke given consents according to Art.
+7 (3) DSGVO with effect for the future.

 RIGHT OF OBJECTION

-You may object at any time to the future processing of the data concerning you in accordance with Art.
-21 DSGVO.
-In particular, you may object to the processing of your data for the purposes of direct marketing.
+You may object to the future processing of data relating to you in accordance with Art.
+21 DSGVO at any time.
+The objection can be made in particular against the processing for purposes of direct marketing.

-COOKIES AND RIGHT TO OBJECT TO DIRECT ADVERTISING
+COOKIES AND THE RIGHT TO OBJECT TO DIRECT ADVERTISING

 Cookies” are small files that are stored on the user’s computer.
-Different data can be stored within the cookies.
-A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after the user’s visit to an online service.
+Different information can be stored within the cookies.
+A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after his visit within an online offer.
 Temporary cookies, or “session cookies” or “transient cookies”, are cookies that are deleted after a user leaves an online offer and closes his browser.
-The content of a shopping basket in an online shop or a login jam, for example, can be stored in such a cookie.
-Cookies are referred to as “permanent” or “persistent” and remain stored even after the browser is closed.
-For example, the login status can be saved if users visit it after several days.
-The interests of the users who are used for range measurement or marketing purposes can also be stored in such a cookie.
-Third party cookies” are cookies that are offered by providers other than the person responsible for operating the online service (otherwise, if they are only the latter’s cookies, they are referred to as “first party cookies”).
+In such a cookie, for example, the contents of a shopping cart in an online shop or a login jam can be stored.
+Cookies that remain stored even after the browser is closed are referred to as “permanent” or “persistent”.
+For example, the login status can be stored if users visit them after several days.
+Likewise, the interests of users can be stored in such a cookie, which is used for range measurement or marketing purposes.
+Third-party cookies” are cookies that are offered by providers other than the responsible party that operates the online offer (otherwise, if they are only the latter’s cookies, they are referred to as “first-party cookies”).

 DELETION OF DATA

-The data processed by us will be deleted or their processing restricted in accordance with Art.
-17 and 18 DSGVO.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and there are no legal obligations to retain them.
-If the data are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
-This means that the data will be blocked and not processed for other purposes.
-This applies, for example, to data that must be stored for commercial or tax reasons.
+The data processed by us will be deleted or restricted in its processing in accordance with Articles 17 and 18 DSGVO.
+Unless expressly stated within the scope of this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion does not conflict with any statutory retention obligations.
+If the data is not deleted because it is required for other and legally permissible purposes, its processing will be restricted.
+I.e. the data is blocked and not processed for other purposes.
+This applies, for example, to data that must be retained for reasons of commercial or tax law.

-The hosting services used by us serve the provision of the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services which we use for the purpose of operating this online service.
+The hosting services used by us serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services, which we use for the purpose of operating this online offer.

-Here we, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors to this online service on the basis of our legitimate interests in the efficient and secure provision of this online service in accordance with Art.
-6 Para.
-1 lit. f DSGVO in connection with Art.
-28 DSGVO (conclusion of an order processing contract).
+We, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of this online offer pursuant to Art.
+6 para.
+1 lit. f DSGVO in conjunction with Art.
+28 DSGVO.
+Art.
+28 DSGVO (conclusion of order processing contract).

-We, and/or our Hostinganbieter, raise on basis of our entitled interests in the sense of the art.
-6 Abs.
+We, or our hosting provider, collects on the basis of our legitimate interests within the meaning of Art.
+6 para.
 1 lit. f.
-DSGVO collects data on each access to the server on which this service is located (so-called server log files).
+DSGVO data about each access to the server on which this service is located (so-called server log files).
 The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-Log file information is stored for security reasons (e.g. to clarify abuse or fraud actions) for a maximum period of 7 days and then deleted.
-Data, the further storage of which is necessary for evidence purposes, are excluded from deletion until the respective incident has been finally clarified.
+Log file information is stored for security reasons (e.g. to clarify acts of abuse or fraud) for a maximum of 7 days and then deleted.
+Data whose further storage is necessary for evidentiary purposes is excluded from deletion until the final clarification of the respective incident.

 PROVISION OF CONTRACTUAL SERVICES

-When using our online services, we store the IP address and the time of the respective user action.
-The storage is based on our legitimate interests, as well as the user’s protection against misuse and other unauthorized use.
-These data will not be passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation pursuant to Art.
-6 para.
+In the context of the use of our online services, we store the IP address and the time of the respective user action.
+The storage is based on our legitimate interests, as well as the user’s protection against abuse and other unauthorized use.
+In principle, this data is not passed on to third parties, unless it is necessary for the pursuit of our claims or there is a legal obligation to do so in accordance with Art.
+6 Para.
 1 lit. c DSGVO.

-We process usage data (e.g., the websites visited on our website, interest in our products) and content data (e.g., entries in the contact form or user profile) for advertising purposes in a user profile in order to show the user, e.g. product information based on the services they have previously used.
+We process usage data (e.g. the web pages visited on our website, interest in our products) and content data (e.g. entries in the contact form or user profile) for advertising purposes in a user profile, e.g. in order to display product information to users based on the services they have used to date.

-The data will be deleted after statutory warranty and comparable obligations have expired; the necessity of storing the data will be reviewed every three years; in the case of statutory archiving obligations, the data will be deleted after their expiration.
-Information in any customer account shall remain in place until it is deleted.
+The deletion of the data takes place after the expiry of legal warranty and comparable obligations, the necessity of the storage of the data is reviewed every three years; in the case of legal archiving obligations, the deletion takes place after their expiry.
+Information in any customer account shall remain until it is deleted.

-We delete the enquiries if they are no longer necessary.
-We check the necessity every two years; furthermore, the statutory archiving obligations apply.
+We delete the requests if they are no longer necessary.
+We review the necessity every two years; Furthermore, the legal archiving obligations apply.

-We maintain online presences within social networks and platforms in order to be able to communicate with customers, interested parties and users active there and to inform them about our services.
+We maintain online presences within social networks and platforms in order to be able to communicate with the customers, interested parties and users active there and to inform them about our services there.
 When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of their respective operators apply.

-Google will use this information on our behalf to evaluate the use of our online services by users, to compile reports on activities within this online service and to provide us with other services related to the use of this online service and the Internet.
-Pseudonymous user profiles can be created from the processed data.
+Google will use this information on our behalf to evaluate the use of our online offer by the users, to compile reports on the activities within this online offer and to provide us with further services related to the use of this online offer and the internet.
+In doing so, pseudonymous usage profiles of the users can be created from the processed data.

-We use Google Analytics only with activated IP anonymization.
+We only use Google Analytics with IP anonymisation activated.
 This means that the IP address of the user is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.